amzn/selling-partner-api-docs/guides/usage-plans-rate-limits/Usage-Plans-and-Rate-Limits.md

 **How should my application handle a 429 response?**

 A 429 is a retry-able status code.
 Feel free to try again, but repeated throttled requests require a back off strategy.
-Please refer to the X-Amz-RateLimit-Limit response header to see if the rate limits differ from your expectations.
+Please refer to the x-amzn-RateLimit-Limit response header to see if the rate limits differ from your expectations.

 **How can I test my application with respect to its usage plans?**